Connectivity

 Parameters:

-blocks (List[Block]) – Lists of blocks you want to find the connectivity for
+blocks (List[Block]) – List of blocks to find connectivity for.

 Returns: